 David Gooding, Composer

 Music, for David Gooding, has always been closely bound up with the lively art of entertainment, especially the theater, and the human voice.
-It is the challenge of expressing a dramatic situation, he has said, that has him scurrying to put pen to music paper.
-“You go to a concert to hear music performed by musicians,” he once told Plain Dealer theater critic Peter Bellamy; what drew him, Gooding said, was the experience of hearing music in the mouths of people in dramatic situations.
+It is the challenge of expressing a dramatic situation, he has said, that has him scurrying to put pen to music paper.“You go to a concert to hear music performed by musicians,” he once told Plain Dealer theater critic Peter Bellamy; what drew him to the theater , Gooding said, was the experience of hearing music in the mouths of people in dramatic situations.
 In fact, he preferred working with actors who could sing, he confessed, to working with trained singers, whom he found often “far more worried about their tone—to the point where it can bore the pants off you.”

 Bore the pants off us was one thing David Gooding never did.